Southern Myanmar Itinerary – Exploring Myanmar Off the Beaten Track

 The 2,500-year old Shwedagon Pagoda was as beautiful and as golden as we remembered it.
 Late afternoon is a great time to visit and we do advise you to stay until it gets dark, because the golden buildings are beautifully lit up and surrounded by soft candles during the later hours.

-If you are staying on for longer in Yangong, there are plenty of other sights in the capital.
+If you are staying on for longer in Yangong, there are plenty of other sights to discover.
 Sule Pagoda, Nga Gyi Pagoda and Chaukhtatgyi Pagoda are all worth a visit, whilst Bogyoke Park and Kandawgyi Park offer a quiet oasis away from the bustling city.

 Consider booking a private trip around Yangon if you don’t want to tour around independently.
 You can find a number of guided tours here.